-The FASB issues ASU to amend the authoritative literature in the ASC.
+The FASB issues Accounting Standards Updates (each, an "ASU") to amend the authoritative literature in the ASC.
 There have been several ASUs to date that amend the original text of the ASCs.
 Other than those discussed below, the Company believes those ASUs issued to date either (i) provide supplemental guidance, (ii) are technical corrections, (iii) are not applicable to the Company or (iv) are not expected to have a significant impact on the Company.